-- (iii) When jointing short lengths of duct together with a collar duct the spigot ends shall be given a liberal coating of a suitable sealing compound and then fitted into the collar so that they butt together at the midpoint. - (b) Multi-way - (i) The jointing of ducts, sub-ducts and duct bundles shall be as outlined in paragraph 48 (1) above. - (ii) The first layer of ducts (or duct bundles) shall be laid on the prepared trench bottom so that their outer surfaces touch each other.
-The ducts may be at a distance of 2metres for ducts and 5 or 10meters for COD. - (iii)Concrete or earth free from stones shall be placed to fill the spaces between the ducts and the next layer of duct when the latter is bedded down. - (c) Alternative Method of Jointing and Laying
+- a.
+The jointing of ducts, sub-ducts and duct bundles shall be as outlined in paragraph 2.2.5.1 above. - b.
+The first layer of ducts (or duct bundles) shall be laid on the prepared trench bottom so that their outer surfaces touch each other.
+The ducts may be at a distance of 2metres for ducts and 5 or 10meters for COD. - c.
+Concrete or earth free from stones shall be placed to fill the spaces between the ducts and the next layer of duct when the latter is bedded down.

+3. Alternative Method of Jointing and Laying